dmsc/fastbasic/compiler/USAGE.md

 The *tokens* are a list of bytecode language instructions available to the parser for the compiled code.
-The FastBasic interpreter supports up to 128 tokens, mos implements core functionality (like adding two numbers, or loading the value of a variable, etc.).
+The FastBasic interpreter supports up to 128 tokens.
+Most implement core functionality (like adding two numbers, or loading the value of a variable, etc.).
 The tokens are listed in a special `TOKENS`
 section: